ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-I was in a Discord voice chat, randomly trying maps with mods, and somehow FC’d it first try.
-I thought it’s pretty unique to not have my top pp score as illness lilin, so I decided to pin it.
+I was in a Discord voice chat, randomly trying maps with mods, and somehow FC'd it first try.
+I thought it's pretty unique to not have my top pp score as illness lilin, so I decided to pin it.

 ---